DuqueDeTuring/books2explore/readme.md

 - The Counter-Creationism Handbook by Mark Isaak
 - The Creative Habit: Learn It and Use It for Life by Twyla Tharp
 - The Cuckoo's Egg: Tracking a Spy Through the Maze of Computer Espionage by Cliff Stoll
-- The Cult of Mac	The Cult of Mac by Leander Kahney (Hardcover)
+- The Cult of Mac by Leander Kahney
-- The Culture Code: An Ingenious Way to Understand Why People Around the World Live and Buy as They Do	The Culture Code: An Ingenious Way to Understand Why People Around the World Live and Buy as They Do by Clotaire Rapaille (Hardcover) |
+- The Culture Code: An Ingenious Way to Understand Why People Around the World Live and Buy as They Do by Clotaire Rapaille  |
-- The Culture of Narcissism: American Life in an Age of Diminishing Expectations - Kindle edition by Christopher Lasch.
+- The Culture of Narcissism: American Life in an Age of Diminishing Expectations -  by Christopher Lasch.
 Politics & Social Sciences Kindle eBooks .(Recomendado en un thread de /r/sociology (What are the must read books/authors/papers about the sociology of celebrity and fame? https://reddit.com/r/sociology/comments/8q9xew/what_are_the_must_read_booksauthorspapers_about/)
-- The Data Model Resource Book: A Library of Logical Data Models and Data Warehouse Designs	The Data Model Resource Book: A Library of Logical Data Models and Data Warehouse Designs by Len Silverston, W. H. Inmon (Paperback)
+- The Data Model Resource Book: A Library of Logical Data Models and Data Warehouse Designs by Len Silverston, W. H. Inmon
-- The David Foster Wallace Reader	The David Foster Wallace Reader by David Foster Wallace (Kindle Edition)
+- The David Foster Wallace Reader by David Foster Wallace
-- The Death Algorithm and Other Digital Dilemmas (Untimely Meditations)	The Death Algorithm and Other Digital Dilemmas (Untimely Meditations) by Roberto Simanowski, Jefferson Chase (Paperback)
+- The Death Algorithm and Other Digital Dilemmas (Untimely Meditations) by Roberto Simanowski, Jefferson Chase
 - The Decipherment of Linear B John Chadwick (Canto Classics) (source GEB)
 - The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy
 - The Democracy Project: A History, a Crisis, a Movement by David Graeber
 - The Design of the UNIX Operating System by Maurice Bach
 - The Diamond Age: Or, a Young Lady's Illustrated Primer (Bantam Spectra Book), Neal Stephenson
 - The Digital Person: Technology and Privacy in the Information Age by Daniel J Solove
-- The Discovery of France: A Historical Geography from the Revolution to the First World War	The Discovery of France: A Historical Geography from the Revolution to the First World War by Graham Robb (Hardcover)
+- The Discovery of France: A Historical Geography from the Revolution to the First World War by Graham Robb
 - The Disordered Cosmos: A Journey into Dark Matter, Spacetime, and Dreams Deferred, Chanda Prescod-Weinstein
-- The Disappearance of Rituals: A Topology of the Present 1st Edition.
-Byung-Chul Han.
+- The Disappearance of Rituals: A Topology of the Present, by Byung-Chul Han.
 - The Divide by Jason Hickel
 - The Doomsday Machine: Confessions of a Nuclear War Planner by Daniel Ellsberg
 - The Dream Machine: J. C. R. Licklider and the Revolution That Made Computing Personal, M. Mitchell Waldrop
 - The Dream Master (The Nebula Award-Winning Novel) by Roger Zelazny
-- The Eagle's Gift	The Eagle's Gift by Carlos Castaneda (Paperback)
 - The Eagle's Gift by Carlos Castaneda
 - The Early History of Rome: Books I-V of the History of Rome from its Foundation (Penguin Classics) (Bks.
-1-5)	The Early History of Rome: Books I-V of the History of Rome from its Foundation (Penguin Classics) (Bks.
 1-5) by Titus Livy, Aubrey de Selincourt (Mass Market Paperback) |
 - The Eichmann Trial.
 Deborah E. Lipstadt
 - The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory, Brian Greene
-- The Elements of Murder: A History of Poison	The Elements of Murder: A History of Poison by John Emsley (Hardcover) |
+- The Elements of Murder: A History of Poison by John Emsley  |
 - The Elements of Programming Style, 2nd Edition by Brian W. Kernighan
 - The Elements of Typographic Style by Robert Bringhurst
-- The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind	The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind by Marvin Minsky (Hardcover)
+- The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind by Marvin Minsky
 - The Emperor's New Mind: Concerning Computers, Minds, and the Laws of Physics (Oxford Landmark Science) by Roger Penrose
 - The Empire of Fashion: Dressing Modern Democracy.
 Gilles Lipovetsky.
-- The Empire Strikes Back: The Original Motion Picture Soundtrack (Special Edition)	The Empire Strikes Back: The Original Motion Picture Soundtrack (Special Edition) by Williams, John, London Symphony Orchestra (Audio CD)
+- The Empire Strikes Back: The Original Motion Picture Soundtrack (Special Edition) by Williams, John, London Symphony Orchestra (Audio CD)
 - The Empire Trap por Noel Maurer (Mencionado en https://americanaffairsjournal.org/2017/08/development-delusion-foreign-aid-inequality/)
 - The End of Everything (https://www.simonandschuster.com/books/The-End-of-Everything/Katie-Mack/9781982103545)
-- The End of Forgetting: Growing Up with Social Media	The End of Forgetting: Growing Up with Social Media by Kate Eichhorn (Hardcover)
+- The End of Forgetting: Growing Up with Social Media by Kate Eichhorn
 - The Essential Kierkegaard by Søren Kierkegaard
 - The Essential Writings of Machiavelli (Modern Library Classics) by Niccolo Machiavelli
 - The Eternal Decline and Fall of Rome: The History of a Dangerous Idea.
 Edward J. Watts .
 - The Evidence for Evolution by Alan R. Rogers
-- The Evolution of Cooperation	The Evolution of Cooperation by Robert Axelrod (Paperback)
+- The Evolution of Cooperation by Robert Axelrod
-- The Executive Guide to Information Security: Threats, Challenges, and Solutions	The Executive Guide to Information Security: Threats, Challenges, and Solutions by Mark Egan, Tim Mather (Paperback)
+- The Executive Guide to Information Security: Threats, Challenges, and Solutions by Mark Egan, Tim Mather
 - The Existentialist Reader: An Anthology of Key Texts by Paul S. MacDonald
 - The Existentialist's Survival Guide: How to Live Authentically in an Inauthentic Age by Gordon Marino
-- The Face of War	The Face of War by Martha Gellhorn (Paperback)
+- The Face of War by Martha Gellhorn
 - The Facebook Effect: The Inside Story of the Company That Is Connecting the World by David Kirkpatrick
 - The Faces of Injustice.
 Shklar
 - The Fall by Albert Camus